wadeschulz/cellmaps_ppidownloader_experimental/docs/inputs.rst

 - ``edgelist.tsv``
     An edge list representation of the protein-protein interactions.
 Each row in this file represents an interaction between two proteins.
+    It should contain following columns:

+    * GeneID1 - the unique identifier for the gene of the first protein in the interaction pair.
+    * Symbol1 - the gene symbol of the first protein in the interaction pair.
+    * GeneID2 - the unique identifier for the gene of the second protein in the interaction pair.
+    * Symbol2 - the gene symbol of the second protein in the interaction pair.

 **Example:**